CycloneDX/cyclonedx-php-library/README.md

 ## API documentation

 There is no pre-rendered documentation at the time.
+Instead, there are code annotations, so that your IDE and tools may pick up the documentation when you use it downstream.

-Instead, there is a prepared config for [phpDoc3](https://docs.phpdoc.org/guide/getting-started/index.html) that you can use to generate the docs for yourself.
+Additionally, there is a prepared config for [phpDoc3](https://docs.phpdoc.org/guide/getting-started/index.html) that you can use to generate the docs for yourself.

 ## Conflicts